'She had a heart of gold' North Cork village in shock over death of widowed mother-of-three Mary O’Keeffe

 One of her twins, Christie, lived with her for a while when he used to run a garage at the house before it eventually closed.

-She worked as a cook in a sheltered housing project in Mallow — Mary used to leave her house each day at around 7am to work there.
+Mary worked as a cook in a sheltered housing project in Mallow — she used to leave her house each day at around 7am to work there.

 Mary is believed to have been on a day off on Thursday, the day her body was found.